dgallegos/docker-tutorial/README.md

-# Docker Tutorial with Go
+# Docker Tutorial
-This project is an introduction to using Docker.
+This project is an introduction to Containers and using Docker.

 ## What is a Container?